 Reflection closes the call: true witness flows only from what has been seen, heard, tasted, or experienced.
 Each person must consider what has been witnessed in life, who has witnessed to them, and what prevents their own faithful bearing of witness.

-1. Jesus is king; revelation initiates faith:
+1. Jesus is King; revelation initiates faith:

 Revelation, not mere human insight, enables recognition of Jesus as Messiah and King.
 That recognition begins a journey: confession opens the door to deeper formation, but fuller understanding grows as the Spirit continues to teach.
 Faith rooted in divine disclosure reshapes identity and mission more than arguments or strategies ever can.